Book Palazzo Massimo Tickets

 • Please note that making reservations will NOT activate your pass.
 Your pass is only activated when you visit your first attraction or use your first public transport.

-• Prior reservations are required to visit some attractions, which is subject to availability.
+• Prior reservations are required to visit some attractions, which are subject to availability.
+Check your post-booking voucher for instructions.

 • You can only visit each attraction once with this pass.